usaid-cs/yesterday-i-learned/biology.md

 - Insect population [decreased 70%](https://www.scientificamerican.com/article/as-insect-populations-decline-scientists-are-trying-to-understand-why/) since 1980.
 - [Plants emit ultrasonic signals](https://www.smithsonianmag.com/smart-news/scientists-record-stressed-out-plants-emitting-ultrasonic-squeals-180973716/) when "in pain".
 - [Compression socks](https://en.wikipedia.org/wiki/Compression_stockings) / stockings prevent thrombosis, something that happens when you're old, pregnant, or have diabeetus.
 These socks keep blood flowing up.
-- Pacific and Atlantic salmon are so different, they have a [different number of chromosomes](https://www.psf.ca/learn/salmon-facts).
 - Sleep expert recommends [drinking coffee only 90 minutes after waking up, and none after 2:30pm](https://youtu.be/QLcD-Uaja-I).
 He also says (not related to caffeine) that "catching up on sleep" only works for 30 minutes per weekend.
 - [Women can't "hold their periods"](https://www.reddit.com/r/AskReddit/comments/ee9uhe/women_of_reddit_what_myth_about_women_is_100/fbsbiq5/).
 Pee is not stored in the balls.
 They can snore ["like a water buffalo drowning in porridge"](https://www.reddit.com/r/AskReddit/comments/ee9uhe/women_of_reddit_what_myth_about_women_is_100/fbt0vif).
 - Numerically determine how gay you are with the [Kinsey scale](https://en.wikipedia.org/wiki/Kinsey_scale).
 If you are under 3, you are heterosexual.